GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 DEA Land Cover provides annual land cover classifications for Australia using the Food and Agriculture Organisation's (FAO) Land Cover Classification System (LCCS) taxonomy Version 2 (Di Gregorio and Jansen, 1998; 2005).

-DEA Land Cover divides the landscape into six base land cover types, which are then further detailed through the addition of environmental descriptors (currenlty only accessible on the [DEA Maps](https://maps.dea.ga.gov.au)).
+DEA Land Cover divides the landscape into six base land cover types, which are then further detailed through the addition of environmental descriptors (currently only accessible on [DEA Maps](https://maps.dea.ga.gov.au)).
 The structure is as follows.

 * **Cultivated Terrestrial Vegetation**
     * Percentage of cover